gboehl/dynare/doc/manual/source/the-model-file.rst

       \Delta y_t = a_0(y_{t-1}^{\star}-y_{t-1}) + \sum_{i=1}^{m-1} a_i \Delta y_{t-i} + \sum_{i=0}^{\infty} d_i \Delta y^{\star}_{t+i}  +\varepsilon_t

-*Brayton et alii (2000)* shows how such an equation can be derived from the minimisation of a quadratic cost function penalising deviations from the target and non-smoothness of :math:`y`.
-They also show that the parameters :math:`(d_i)_{i\in\mathbb N}` are non linear functions of the :math:`m` parameters :math:`a_i`.
+*Brayton et alii (2000)* shows how such an equation can be derived from the minimisation of a quadratic cost function penalising expected deviations from the target and non-smoothness of :math:`y`, where future costs are discounted (with discount factor :math:`\beta`).
+They also show that the parameters :math:`(d_i)_{i\in\mathbb N}` are non-linear functions of the :math:`m` parameters :math:`a_i` and the discount factor :math:`\beta`.
 To simulate or estimate this equation we need to figure out how to determine the expected changes of the target.
 This can be done as in the previous section using VAR based expectations, or considering model consistent expectations (MCE).

 To ensure that the endogenous variable :math:`y` is equal to its target :math:`y^{\star}` in the (deterministic) long run, *i.e.* that the error correction term is zero in the long run, we can optionally add a growth neutrality correction to this equation.
-Suppose that $g$ is the long run growth rate, for :math:`y` and :math:`y^{\star}`, then in the long run (assuming that the data are in logs) we must have:
+Suppose that :math:`g` is the long run growth rate, for :math:`y` and :math:`y^{\star}`, then in the long run (assuming that the data are in logs) we must have: